-- B. Annual Certification for Non-Significant Categorical Industrial Users A facility determined to be a Non-Significant Categorical Industrial User by the District pursuant to Sections 10.1.4JJ (3) and 10.4.7C (See 40CFR403.3(v)(2)) must annually submit the following certification statement signed in accordance with the signatory requirements in Section 10.1.4C (See 40CFR 403.120(I)).
-This certification must accompany an alternative report required by the District: - Based on my inquiry of the person or persons directly responsible for managing compliance with the Categorical Pretreatment Standards under 40 CFR \\\\\, I certify that, to the best of my knowledge and belief that during the period from \\\\\\, \\\\\ to \\\\\, \\\\ (months, days, year): - a.
-The facility described as \\\\\\ (facility name) met the definition of a Non-Significant Categorical Industrial User as described in Section 10.1.4JJ (3) (40 CFR 403.3(v)(2)); - b.
+- B. Annual Certification for Non-Significant Categorical Industrial Users A facility determined to be a Non-Significant Categorical Industrial User by the District pursuant to Sections 10.1.4JJ (3) and 10.4.7C (See 40CFR403.3(v)(2)) must annually submit the following certification statement signed in accordance with the signatory requirements in Section 10.1.4C (See 40CFR 403.120(1)).
+This certification must accompany an alternative report required by the District: - 1.
+Based on my inquiry of the person or persons directly responsible for managing compliance with the Categorical Pretreatment Standards under 40 CFR , I certify that, to o the best of my knowledge to, and belief that during the period from, (months, days, year): a. (facility name) met the icant Categorical Industrial User as described in Section 3(v)(2)); b.
+The facility complied with all applicable Pretreatment Standards and

+- b.
 The facility complied with all applicable Pretreatment Standards and Requirements during this reporting period; and - c.
 The facility never discharged more than 100 gallons of total categorical wastewater on any given day during this reporting period. - 2.
-This compliance certification is based upon the following information; - C. Pollutants Not Present Certification 40 CFR 403.12(e)(2)(v) Upon approval of the monitoring waiver and revision of the User's control mechanism by the District, the Industrial User must certify on each report with the statement below, that there has been no increase in the pollutant in its wastestream due to activities of the Industrial User: - Based on my inquiry of the person or persons directly responsible for managing compliance with the Pretreatment Standard for 40 CFR \\\\\, I certify that, to the best of my knowledge and belief, there has been no increase in the level of \\\\\ (list pollutant(s)) in the wastewaters due to the activities at the facility since filing of the last periodic report under 40 CFR 403.12(e)(1).
+This compliance certification is based upon the following information; - C. Pollutants Not Present Certification 40 CFR 403.12(e)(2)(v) Upon approval of the monitoring waiver and revision of the User's control mechanism by the District, the Industrial User must certify on each report with the statement below, that there has been no increase in the pollutant in its wastestream due to activities of the Industrial User: - 1.
+Based on my inquiry of the person or persons directly responsible for managing compliance with the Pretreatment Standard for 40 CFR , I certify that, to the best of my knowledge and belief, there has been no increase in the level of (list pollutant(s)) in the wastewaters due to the activities at the facility since filing of the last periodic report under 40 CFR 403.12(e)(1).